The Jungle Book (1967 film): Original theatrical run

+Re-releases

-Re-releasesThe Jungle Book was re-released theatrically in North America in 1978, 1984, and 1990, and also in Europe throughout the 1970s and 1980s.
+The Jungle Book was re-released theatrically in 1978, 1984, and 1990, and also in Europe throughout the 1970s and 1980s.
+As part of Disney's 100th anniversary the film was re-released in cinemas across the UK on September 15, 2023 for one week.
 A re-issue in the United Kingdom in 1976 generated rentals of $1.8 million.
 The 1978 re-release increased its North American rentals to $27.3 million, which surpassed Snow White and the Seven Dwarfs making it the highest grossing animated film in the United States and Canada until Snow White was re-released in 1983.
 The film's total lifetime gross in the U.S. and Canada is $141 million.
-When adjusted for inflation, it is estimated to be equivalent to $671,224,000 in 2018, which would make it the 32nd highest-grossing film in the United States and Canada.The Jungle Book is Germany's biggest film in terms of admissions with 27.3 million tickets sold, nearly 10 million more than Titanic's 18.8 million tickets sold.
+When adjusted for inflation, it is estimated to be equivalent to $671,224,000 in 2018, which would make it the 32nd highest-grossing film in the United States and Canada.

+By 1981, The Jungle Book was Disney's best performer overseas, with rentals of $45 million, including $13 million from a 1980 reissue in Spain.
+It is Germany's biggest film in terms of admissions with 27.3 million tickets sold, nearly 10 million more than Titanic's 18.8 million tickets sold.
 It has grossed an estimated $108 million in Germany, making it the third highest-grossing film in that country behind only Avatar ($137 million) and Titanic ($125 million).
 The film was the seventh most popular sound film of the twentieth century in the UK with admissions of 19.8 million.
 The film is France's ninth biggest film in terms of admissions with 14.8 million tickets sold.
 The film's 1993 re-release set an overseas record for a re-issue, grossing $67.5 million overseas during that year.
 It opened at number one in Germany with a gross of more than $4 million in its first six days and opened in second place at the UK box office before moving to number one for two weeks.

+On September 15, 2023, The Jungle Book was re-released in cinemas across the UK only for one week as part of Disney's 100th anniversary.